Fame did not come as I wanted.

 “Is this you?” he demanded, ever the no-nonsense newsman.

-Bean pundit John Robertson, sunglasses thief Cowboy.
+Would-be bean pundit John Robertson and suspected sunglasses thief Cowboy.

 In my waking haze, I realized he was grilling me over a snarky comment I’d made about kidney beans.
 I sent it in a hot-headed moment to a Times food columnist and it was immortalized online.
-I didn’t know Belshaw read food items but, at any rate, this one did not escape his eagle eye.
+I didn’t know Belshaw read food items but, at any rate, this one did not escape his newspaperman’s eagle eye.

 Here is a complete transcript of my appearance in the Times: